geyuqiu/aws-certified-developer-associate-udemy-notes/README.md

 > NB.
 One subnet goes to only one network ACL and one availbility zone.

 > NB.
 ACL Rule numbers have numbers in increments of 100 as best practice.
-###  48.2. <a name='ExamTips-NetworkACLs'></a>Exam Tips - Network ACL's
-* Your VPC automatically comes a default network ACL and by default it allows all outbound and inbound traffic.
-* You can create a custom network ACL.
-By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
-* Each subnet in your VPC must be associated with a network ACL.
-If you don't explicitly associate a subnet with a network ACL, the subnet us automatically associated with the default network ACL.
-* You can associate a network ACL with multiple subnets; however, a subnet can be associated with only one network ACL at a time.
-When you associate a network ACL with a subnet, the previous association is removed.
-* A network ACL contains a numbered list of rules that is evaluated in order, starting with the lowest numbered rule.
-* A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.
-* Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
-* Block IP Addresses using network ACL's not Security Groups (can't use security groups).

-##  49. <a name='L89CustomVPCsandELBs'></a>L89 Custom VPC's and ELBs
-* You want at least two public (or two private) subnets as a design consideration in case one availability zone goes down

-##  50. <a name='L90NATsvs.BastionServers'></a>L90 NAT's vs. Bastion Servers
-* Bastion is used for admin only.
-Access all your instances through this Bastion.

-###  50.1. <a name='ExamTips-NATvs.Bastions'></a>Exam Tips - NAT vs. Bastions
-* A NAT is used to provide internet traffic to EC2 instances in private subnets.
-* A Bastion is used to securely administer EC2 instances (using SSH or RDP) in private subnets.
-In Australia we call them jump boxes.

 ##  51. <a name='L91VPCFlowLogs'></a>L91 VPC Flow Logs
 > NB.
 This will only be seen in the Sys Exam.
 Flow logs enable you to capture IP traffic flow information for the network interfaces in your resources.

-##  52. <a name='L92VPCCleanUp'></a>L92 VPC Clean Up
-N/A

-##  53. <a name='L93VPCSummary'></a>L93 VPC Summary

 ###  53.1. <a name='BasicExamTips'></a>Basic Exam Tips
 * Think of a VPC as a logical datacenter in AWS